AdrienneGast/BearDepredation/FR-IT DRPA/1 Covariates/README.md

    - Merge all the extracted OSM data to create a shapefile of buildings.
 To do so, we combine all the buildings GeoJson files (extracted from overpass turbo), create a unique new field with the value 1 (QGis::Field Calculator), suppress all the other field for each vector layer (attribute table), reproject the shapefile into LAEA projection (EPSG+3035, QGis::Reproject layer), then merge the vector layers created (SAGA::MergeVectorLayers).

-*The process described above is going to be repeated several times for several different covariates and thus can be computed sometimes in QGis and sometimes in R*
+*The process described above is going to be repeated several times for several different covariates and thus can be computed sometimes in QGis and sometimes in R.*

    - Buffer the polygon of the building vector layer to ease the rasterization (GRASS::v.buffer)
    - Rasterize the previous layer (merged buffered building layer) at 20m resolution at the large study area (projection LAEA)